Main Page Content

 A dance student arriving at Brockport needs to have passion, a strong work ethic and a sense of humor.
 Our students possess a deep desire to immerse themselves in the Brockport education experience where they transform into professional artists, scholars and performers.

-Question: What is the best thing about The College at Brockport?
+Question: What is the best thing about SUNY Brockport?

 The people are inspired, down to earth and real.
 Brockport is a highly creative place where faculty and students alike are deeply invested in a life journey dedicated to continued excellence, discovery and growth.
 The 45-minute flight to New York City is also a lovely perk!